ryo-ma/github-profile-trophy/README.md

 # Quick Start

 Add the following code to your readme.
-Change the `?username=` value to your GitHub's username.
+When pasting the code into your profile's readme, change the `?username=` value to your GitHub's username.

 ```
 [![trophy](https://github-profile-trophy.vercel.app/?username=ryo-ma)](https://github.com/ryo-ma/github-profile-trophy)